Visual Instruction Pretraining for Domain-Specific Foundation Models: Method

 \subsection{Visual Instruction Following Objective}

-The central hypothesis of ViTP is that a ViT can learn more potent and relevant features if its training is guided by high-level reasoning.
+The central hypothesis of ViTP is that a ViT can learn relevant and expressive features if its training is guided by high-level understanding.
 To achieve this, we frame the pretraining as a visual instruction-following task.
 The framework, depicted in Figure~\ref{fig:ViTP}, processes a domain-specific image through a ViT encoder to produce a sequence of image tokens.
 These tokens are projected into the LLM's embedding space and concatenated with the tokenized text of an instruction.
 A Large Language Model (LLM) then processes this combined sequence to generate a response.
 The entire model is trained end-to-end, allowing the supervisory signal from the LLM's response to directly optimize the ViT's feature extraction process.

 Our approach employs a continual pretraining strategy~\cite{dontstop}, starting with a well-trained, general-purpose VLM.
 We then continue its training on our curated domain-specific datasets.
-This offers two primary advantages: 1) It leverages the VLM's vast pre-existing knowledge of general visual and linguistic patterns, providing a robust initialization.
-2) This strong starting point significantly accelerates convergence during domain-specific pretraining, enhancing computational efficiency.
+Such a continual pretraining strategy leverages the VLM's vast pre-existing knowledge of general visual and linguistic patterns, providing a robust initialization.
+It significantly accelerates convergence during domain-specific pretraining, enhancing computational efficiency.
 Let the raw dataset be $\mathcal{D}_{\text{raw}} = \{(I, Q, R)\}$, where $I$ is an image, $Q$ is a text query (instruction), and $R$ is the ground-truth text response.
 This is processed into the final training set $\mathcal{D} = \{(x_i, x_t, y^\star)\}$, where $x_i$, $x_t$, and $y^\star$ represent the processed image tokens, text tokens, and target response tokens, respectively.